 The futsal ball used in futsal is also different from a standard soccer ball.
 A futsal ball is smaller, heavier, and made with a different material.
 This ball is designed to have less bounce on the hard surface, which makes the game more challenging and requires players to be more skilled in controlling the ball.

 In terms of rules, futsal also has some key differences from soccer.
 One of the most notable differences is that futsal has a time limit for ball possession by an individual player, usually 4 seconds in most countries.
 In soccer, players can hold the ball for as long as they like.

-Another key difference is that futsal is played without throw-ins; instead, the ball is kicked back into play by the goalkeeper or other players when the ball goes out of bounds.
+Another significant distinction is that when the ball goes out of bounds in futsal, the goalkeeper or other players kick the ball back into play.
 This rule encourages more skillful play, as players cannot simply boot the ball down the field.

 Futsal also has a different system for substitutions.
 In soccer, teams can make unlimited substitutions, but in futsal, teams are limited to a certain number of substitutions per game.
 This rule allows for more continuity in the game and encourages teams to play their best players for longer periods.

 In addition to these differences, there are also similarities between the rules of both.
 Both sports award free kicks for fouls, have offside rules, and use a similar scoring system.